cloudevents/spec/registry/spec.md

 and none of the Resources are deleted.

-If the latest version is deleted then the remaining version with the largest `version` value MUST become the latest.
+If the latest version is deleted then the remaining version with the largest `versionId` value MUST become the latest.

 An attempt to delete all versions MUST generate an error.